HHS-Programming-in-Action/documents/FSsample.md

 Functional Specification
 ========================

-This is an example of a functional specification for Programming in Action.
+This is an example of a functional specification for Programming in Action Yep, This is Phil